 The majority of our members are active duty medical officers or their spouses.
 While professionally we provide care and medical services for all service members and their dependents, we ourselves face some of the same challenges.
 Our service members deploy.
 Our spouses manage medical emergencies and child birth often without the support of nearby family or friends.
-The Hospitality Program aims to recognize the need for support within our group and through providing that support to build community and strengthen our families.
+The Sunshine Program aims to recognize the need for support within our group and through providing that support to build community and strengthen our families.

 We have a deployment buddy program where every spouse whose service member is deployed is partnered with another spouse.
 They stay in touch, at least monthly, and the club provides support as needed and as funds allow (e.g. childcare, house cleaning, grocery shopping).
 We celebrate reunions in our newsletter.